 Wakade and Chong argue that the mitochondrial dysfunction caused by NAD and NADH deficiency is implicated in the negative symptoms of Parkinson’s such as depression and reduction of fine motor control.
 Though other pathologies within Parkinson’s disease account for these symptoms more directly than mitochondrial dysfunction does, NAD and NADH are also essential in many metabolic processes, including the synthesis of dopamine.
 Once again, butyric acid could prevent this damage from occurring or allow cells to compensate after the fact, potentially reducing Parkinson’s symptoms and protecting patients from further deterioration.

 Though this obstacle is substantial, recent breakthroughs in the generation of high-bioavailability drug delivery mechanisms have opened the door to effective supplementation with butyric acid.
 These breakthroughs have given patients the opportunity to treat their Parkinson’s with a natural supplement which has few side effects and a substantial amount of evidence indicating its efficacy in addressing multiple dimensions of Parkinson’s disease.
-Should patients seek to bolster their conventional Parkinson’s treatment with a supplement which has the potential to treat both the core pathology of the disease and its symptoms, a highly bioavailable butyric acid supplement is a promising place to start.
+Should patients seek to bolster their conventional Parkinson’s treatment with a supplement which has the potential to treat both the core pathology of the disease and its symptoms, a highly bioavailable butyric acid supplement, such as those produced by Tesseract Medical Research, is a promising place to start.

 Gagne JJ, Power MC.
 2010.
 Anti-inflammatory drugs and risk of Parkinson disease.
 Neurology; 74:995–1002.
 Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2848103/